 Brundle said the original film’s famous “Help me” line.
 The context behind “Help me” is played for drama.

-Character Development involving Brundle, as he goes from a mild mannered gifted scientist, to a desperate hybrid slowly losing his humanity as his mixed DNA as he attempts to find a cure.
+Character Development involving Brundle.
+As the story progresses, he goes from a mild mannered gifted scientist, to a desperate hybrid slowly losing his humanity as a result of his mixed DNA desperate to find a cure before time runs out.

 David Cronenberg himself makes a cameo appearance as a gynecologist.